huisedenanhai/YASL/doc/definitions.md

 Unary and binary operators are merged into TmOp in our implementation for simplicity.

 Variable names can be shadowed, while type names can not.

+There should be a `main` function with signature `vec2 -> vec4`, which takes a frag uv and return the pixel color.

+Currently we only generate fragment shader.

 ## Typing